mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/logging/splunk-integration/index.md

 Before your begin, you need the following information specific to your Splunk configuration:

-- IP address or DNS name of your Splunk Enterprise installation reachable from your Konvoy cluster.
-For this demo, we assume you have installed a standalone instance using the Splunk Operator, and the service is named `splunk-s1-standalone-headless`
+- IP address of your Splunk Enterprise installation reachable from your Konvoy cluster

 ## Create an index for the Konvoy Cluster